jakobabesser/jakobabesser.github.io/index.md

 excerpt: "About Me..."
 ---

+## 👨‍🏫 Teaching

-I am a senior scientist at Fraunhofer IDMT with a focus on applied research in music information retrieval & machine listening and I'm currently working on my habilitation at the [TU Ilmenau](https://www.tu-ilmenau.de).
+💼 I am a senior scientist and principal investigator at [Fraunhofer IDMT](https://www.idmt.fraunhofer.de/) with a focus on applied research in music information retrieval & machine listening.

+🎓 I'm currently working on my habilitation **Computational Analysis of Sounds and Music** at the [TU Ilmenau](https://www.tu-ilmenau.de).

-In my research, I combine techniques from machine learning / deep learning and audio signal processing.
+🔬 In my research, I combine techniques from machine learning / deep learning and audio signal processing.
+I mainly focus on two audio domains:

-On the "ambient sound" side, I work mostly on sound event detection, sound polyphony estimation, and acoustic scene classification and possible applications for urban sound monitoring and bioacoustic research.
+  - Environmental/everyday audio: Here, I work mostly on sound event detection, sound polyphony estimation, acoustic scene classification, and applications for urban sound monitoring and bioacoustic research.

-On the "music" side, I'm mostly interested in automatic music transcription and instrument recognition.
+  - Music: Here, I'm mostly interested in automatic music transcription and instrument recognition.

-Besides my research, I have a big passion for playing & teaching music (bass guitar & percussion).

-## Teaching
+## 👨‍🏫 Teaching

+As a central part of my habilitation, I'm active in university teaching:

-- *Computational Analysis of Sound and Music* - full semester lecture at TU Ilmenau in summer semester 2024, which coveres fundamentals in audio signal processing and machine/deep learning, application scenarios in music information retrieval and environmental sound analysis, as well as a practical research project (contact me if you're interest in participating!)
+  - **Computational Analysis of Sound and Music** - Full semester lecture at TU Ilmenau to be first held in the summer semester 2024, which will cover fundamentals in audio signal processing and machine/deep learning, application scenarios in music information retrieval and environmental sound analysis, as well as a practical research project (contact me if you're interest in participating!)

-- *Machine Listening for Music and Sound Analysis* - 6-part lecture on audio signal processing & deep learning applied for music information retrieval (MIR) and environmental sound analysis (ESA)
-   - The lecture was be held for the fourth time this winter semester at the TU Ilmenau [Lecture Page](https://machinelistening.github.io/) and will be continuously extended in the upcoming years.
+  - **Machine Listening for Music and Sound Analysis** - 6-part lecture on audio signal processing & deep learning applied for music information retrieval (MIR) and environmental sound analysis (ESA).
+The lecture took place for the fifth time in the winter semester 2023/2024 at the TU Ilmenau.
+The lecture & seminar material can be found on the [Lecture Page](https://machinelistening.github.io/).

-- *KI-gestützte Audioanalyse von Musik und Soundscapes* - Bi-weekly seminar at the [HfM Weimar](https://www.hfm-weimar.de), which I hold in cooperation with Prof. Martin Pfleiderer over the winter semester 2022/23.
+  - **KI-gestützte Audioanalyse von Musik und Soundscapes** - Bi-weekly seminar held in the winter semester 2022/2023 at the [HfM Weimar](https://www.hfm-weimar.de) in cooperation with [Prof. Martin Pfleiderer](https://www.hfm-weimar.de/institut-fuer-musikwissenschaft-weimar-jena/lehrende/professorinnen).
+The lecture material can be found on the [Lecture Page](https://machinelistening.github.io/).

-## Music
+## 🎸 🥁 🎧 Music

+I have a big passion for playing & teaching music (bass guitar & percussion).

 - *Groovecell* - Online Learning for Bass and Drums
    - [Youtube Channel](https://www.youtube.com/channel/UCG_MYElsQmKc4AJ7ounTKmA)